kabhari/TeleOp/README.md

 ## Setup

-### Extensions

-Make sure your VSCode has the following Extensions:

-- Vue Volar extension Pack

 ### Install

-Ensure you have the [Protocol Buffer Compiler](https://grpc.io/docs/protoc-installation/) installed globally [Windows] Make sure protoc is added to your path.
+- Ensure you have the [Protocol Buffer Compiler](https://grpc.io/docs/protoc-installation/) installed globally.
+In case of Windows machines, please add `protoc` to your path.
 - Run `npm run install`
 - Run `npm run proto`

+### Extensions

+You may install the `Vue Volar extension Pack` if you're using Visual Stuido Code as your IDE & plan to edit the front-end code; otherwise, skip to the next step.

 ## Execute

+Make sure to run `Visualization` module first followed by the `Collection` module:

 ### Visualization